giuliodavide/fromUMLtoCode/README.md

 # fromUMLtoCode

 This script returns an incomplete code of a diagram/object class _.xml_ exported with Visual Paradigm.
 It has been tested with some working examples available on the Community Edition of the program itself.
 The output of the entire script will be a output/ folder which will have a main.py and an interface.py, based on the choices made by the user.
+This project won't be possible without the help of @lauraloperfido and @AlessandroSchiavo

 ## Usage